MartianCatBR/easymac-cleaner/README.md

 - **Apple Notarized & Signed**: Digitally signed with an official Apple Developer ID and notarized through Apple's automated malware scan ticket.
 - **Zero Invasiveness**: Operates strictly within macOS security guidelines.
 Does **not** require disabling System Integrity Protection (SIP) or installing root kernel extensions.
 - **Your Data Stays on Your Mac**: EasyMac Cleaner runs 100% locally.
 Your files, documents, and personal traces are never uploaded or transmitted.
-- **📜 Transparent Privacy Policy**: Full details regarding our strict zero-telemetry default and optional metrics can be reviewed at [**martiancat.space/privacy.html**](https://martiancat.space/privacy.html).
+- **📜 Transparent Privacy Policy**: Full details regarding our strict zero-telemetry default, optional metrics, and crowdsourced suggestions can be reviewed at [**martiancat.space/privacy.html**](https://martiancat.space/privacy.html).

 ---